 Sculpted Blunt Bangs on Straight Hair

 Straight hair is the ideal canvas for a sculpted, blunt micro fringe, because it lies flat and shows off the clean line.
-These live and die on that crisp edge.
-Here is how to keep it sharp between trims.
+Keeping that edge sharp between trims takes a bit of daily attention, but the result is worth it.

 - Blow-dry the fringe flat with a small round brush.